When Every Detail Counts Call 417-840-2863

 1. Early Spring Fertilizer & Crabgrass Preventer (Feb.-March): Fertilizer plus pre-emergent.
 Designed to prevent annual grassy weeds (crabgrass/foxtail), to provide nutrients for your lawn to recover from winter damage, and to help begin quick growth and thickening.
 As day length increases, grasses are one of the earliest plants to break dormancy and quickly green up.
 Because of this early green up, the proper nutrients need to be in place for quick uptake.

-2. Late Spring Fertilizer & Crabgrass Preventer (March-May): Fertilizer plus 2nd pre-emergent.
+2. Late Spring Fertilizer & Crabgrass Preventer (April-May): Fertilizer plus 2nd pre-emergent.
 Designed to apply a second blanket of pre-emergent for annual grassy weeds.
 Grassy weeds produce a lot of seed and are a tough species in general.
 Due to their viability and tough growth habit, a timely and thorough pre-emergent is required.
 This second wave of fertilizer helps continue root development and growth to prepare the lawn for upcoming summer stress.

-3. Season-long Grub Control (May-July): This is a granular application that will act as a preventative for damaging grubs.
+3. Season-long Grub Control (June-July): This is a granular application that will act as a preventative for damaging grubs.
 Not all grubs in the soil are damaging, but the most common damaging species are the Masked Chafer Grub and Japanese Beetle.
 This application is designed to be applied ahead of the larval stages to disrupt the life cycle and PREVENT future damage.
 Post control can be achieved by applying an insecticide that will kill the grub on contact, but by that stage much of the grass will not regenerate and seeding will have to be utilized to re-establish the lawn.

-4. Summer Fertilizer (May-July): This fertilizer is specially formulated with a slow-release coating.
+4. Summer Fertilizer (June-July): This fertilizer is specially formulated with a slow-release coating.
 This slow release helps deliver small amounts of nutrients over the summer so there is no burn or damage.
 Summer stress can cause a lot of damage or even total death of your grass; this fertilizer will help the grass return from its dormant state once it receives rain/irrigation.
 Grass will recover from excessive heat and drought if the root system has the proper stored nutrients to draw from.

 Note: The Summer Fertilizer and Season-long Grub Control are applied as one application due to the pesticide being impregnated into the fertilizer.